 5. Arranging a Secure Accommodation Review Panel

-Secure Accommodation Reviews will be convened in the same way as Looked After Reviews.
+Secure Accommodation Reviews will be convened in the same way as Our Children's Reviews.
 Notification will be sent to the child's social worker, Panel members and the relevant secure unit.
 An agenda and criteria to be considered at the review will be sent.

 The Review Panel will meet at the relevant secure unit, or in extraordinary circumstances can be held virtually.

 6. Preparation for Secure Accommodation Reviews